vandepol/Liberty-Feature-Repo/README.md

 `kubectl get services | grep liberty-feature-repo`

 To configure liberty to point to your own repo, add the `repositories.config` to your `wlp/etc` directory (You may need to create etc folder).
-See example here <link to etc>
+See example here https://github.com/vandepol/Liberty-Feature-Repo/blob/master/etc/repositories.properties